 Most people can use the Dietary Guidelines for Americans charts to find out the number of calories best suited to their dietary needs and lifestyle.
-However, if you're still uncertain about how many calories you should consume per day, there are various calorie calculator apps you can download or find online.
-Many of these function as calorie calculators for weight loss.
+However, if you're still uncertain about how many calories you should consume per day, there are various calorie calculator apps you can download or find online, including LIVESTRONG.com's MyPlate app.

 The majority of calorie calculators for weight loss recommend finding out how many calories you need to maintain your current weight, then reducing that amount by around 500 calories.
-You may even be able to safely reduce your calorie intake by as much as 1,000 calories per day, depending on your current intake.
+You may even be able to safely reduce your calorie intake by as much as 1,000 calories per day, depending on your current intake, per Harvard Health Publishing.

 Calories in Food Products

 It's not all just about counting calories, though.
 The quality of your diet plays a major role in weight loss.
-For instance, unless you're on a high-fat, low-carb diet, consuming increased amounts of fat will usually make you gain weight.
+For instance, unless you're on a high-fat, low-carb diet, consuming increased amounts of fat will usually make you gain weight, according to a 10-year observational study published January 2014 in the American Journal of Preventive Medicine.
 You should always try to eat a healthy, balanced diet, regardless of how many calories you're choosing to consume.